markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 ### I want to manage when devices download, install, and restart after updates

-We recommended that you allow to update automatically, which is the default behavior.
+We recommended that you allow updating automatically, which is the default behavior.
 If you don't set an automatic update policy, the device attempts to download, install, and restart at the best times for the user by using built-in intelligence such as intelligent active hours.

 For more granular control, you can set the maximum period of active hours the user can set with [Update/ActiveHoursMaxRange](/windows/client-management/mdm/policy-csp-update#activehoursmaxrange).
 You could also set specific start and end times for active ours with [Update/ActiveHoursEnd](/windows/client-management/mdm/policy-csp-update#activehoursend) and [Update/ActiveHoursStart](/windows/client-management/mdm/policy-csp-update#activehoursstart).